augustluhrs/Anomaly/README.md

 ### Setup

-- Open the touch project and make sure Mediapipe is loaded
+- Open the touch project and make sure Mediapipe is loaded / toxes all work.
+  - toxes not in repo, download from above and put the `toxes/` folder in root
+- Check MIDI connection
 - Make sure phone and computer is on same wifi
-- Open phone OBS cam or other NDI Sender, make sure appears in NDI In TOP
+- Open phone OBS cam or other NDI Sender, make sure appears in NDI In TOP or as webcam option if using OBS Virtual Camera
-  - NDI In TOP goes to SyphonSpoutOut, so start virtual camera in OBS to be able to select it as webcam (hmm)
 - Turn on projector, open output window
 - Open Control Window